 Six reasons you keep attracting narcissists

-Narcissistic personality disorder is defined by the DSM-IV-TR as an “all-pervasive pattern of grandiosity (in fantasy or behaviour), need for admiration or adulation and lack of empathy, usually beginning by early adulthood and present in various contexts, such as family life and work”.
+Narcissistic personality disorder (NPD) is defined as an “all-pervasive pattern of grandiosity (in fantasy or behaviour), need for admiration or adulation and lack of empathy, usually beginning by early adulthood and present in various contexts, such as family life and work”.

-I have always been highly sensitive, empathic and caring and attracted one narcissist after another into my life from childhood up until the point I transformed my past and my limiting subconscious beliefs.
+I have always been highly sensitive, empathic and caring and I attracted one narcissist after another into my life from childhood, up until the point I transformed my past and my limiting subconscious beliefs.
 I am now no longer addicted to these people and no longer draw them into my life.

-The reasons you are attracted to them and give your power away to them include:
+The reasons you are attracted to them and give your power away to them may include:

-Narcissist behaviour feels normal.
+1. Narcissist behaviour feels normal

 This results in you sacrificing your needs and suppressing your feelings so that you can please others and make them happy.
 You put other people first all the time and find it difficult or impossible to say no when someone asks you to do something that you don’t want to do.
 You may not even know what you want because you may have learnt as a child that it was wrong to want anything.

-People pleasing behaviour.
+3. People pleasing behaviour

-Needing other people’s approval.
+4. Needing other people’s approval

-Initially narcissists can make you feel like you have met your soul mate as they give you so much positive attention and approval.
-As soon as they know they have got you hooked they start criticizing, judging and doing all they can to make you feel worthless.
+Initially, narcissists can make you feel like you have met your soul mate as they give you so much positive attention and approval.
+As soon as they know they have got you hooked, they start criticizing, judging and doing all they can to make you feel worthless.
 Someone needing approval then tries harder and harder to get their approval.

-Needing to fix someone.
+5. Needing to fix someone

 A narcissist will often talk about how difficult their life is and how it is everyone else’s fault.
-They do this to see if you are a caring empathic person who is likely to become addicted to helping them.
+They do this to see if you are a caring, empathic person who is likely to become addicted to helping them.
 They also believe that everything is everyone else’s fault and that their manipulative and abusive behaviour is justified.

 Having this belief will cause you to not be attracted to and reject anyone who loves and cares for you.
 You don’t think you deserve to be loved so you settle for poor treatment from others.

-When you transform your past traumas and limiting beliefs you are able to find self-love and self-worth inside yourself and no longer need to give your power away trying to get love and self-worth from others.
+When you transform your past traumas and limiting beliefs, you are able to find self-love and self-worth inside yourself and no longer need to give your power away trying to get love and self-worth from others.
 You are able to take care of yourself and put yourself first and say no to others when you need to.
 You no longer need other people’s approval so you feel free to be authentic and speak your truth.